HeLa: New species proposal

 Van Valen proposed the new family Helacytidae and the genus Helacyton, and in the same paper proposed a new species for HeLa cells.
 However, this proposal was not taken seriously by other prominent evolutionary biologists, nor by scientists in other disciplines.
 Van Valen's argument that HeLa are a new species does not fulfill the criteria for an independent unicellular asexually reproducing species, because of the notorious instability of HeLa's karyotype and their lack of a strict ancestral-descendant lineage.

+Duesberg et al. (2011) revisits the topic of cancer cell lines, speciation, and karyotypes.
+They argue that the cell lines have a karyotype with a level of flexibility that is "within stable margins" as selection for the ability to replicate autonomously weeds out severe aneuploidies.
+Large rearrangements become rare after the cancer has become established while small copy number changes continue to provide variation in the population, with copy numbers typically oscillating ±1.
+The karyotypic difference between regular HeLa and a lineage selected for puromycin resistance is an example of ±1 variation.